 Gregg R. Woodnick is the managing attorney at Woodnick Law, PLLC in Phoenix, Arizona.
 He is a former adjunct law professor and has lectured in the area of child abuse and neglect matters for Yale University, Midwestern College of Osteopathic Medicine, Arizona State University, and Northern Arizona University.

-Ian D. Haney has been Gregg’s Law Clerk for the last year.
-He is graduating from Sandra Day O’Conner College of Law at Arizona State University in May.
+Ian D. Haney is a former law clerk for Woodnick Law.
+He graduated from Sandra Day O’Conner College of Law at Arizona State University in May 2020.

 Morgan Loew, Side Effect of No School: Fewer Child Abuse Reports, CBS 5 (Apr.
 9, 2020). https://www.azfamily.com/news/continuing_coverage/coronavirus_coverage/side-effect-of-no-school-fewer-child-abuse-reports/article_93222788-7ad9-11ea-9737-131aec84859d.html

 See id., discussing that the Arizona Department of Child Safety (“DCS”) recently informed the press that “teachers and school officials call in the most reports of child abuse.”

 Pursuant to Ariz.
 Rev. Stat. (“A.R.S”) § 13-3620, both teachers and doctors are required to report suspected child abuse, otherwise they could face criminal charges.